LEA-Blockchain/sctp/README.md

-# SCTP-Core: Simple Compact Transaction Protocol for Lea
+# SCTP: Simple Compact Transaction Protocol for Lea

 **A secure, minimal, and verifiable implementation of the Simple Compact Transaction Protocol (SCTP) standard, tailored for the Lea blockchain.**